dcarral/99bottles-polyglot/csharp/README.md

 ## Hints
 - Try to capture the structure of the song in your code, where you build up the song by composing its parts.
+### Submitting Exercises

+Note that, when trying to submit an exercise, make sure you're exercise file you're submitting is in the `exercism/csharp/<exerciseName>` directory.

+For example, if you're submitting `bob.cs` for the Bob exercise, the submit command would be something like `exercism submit <path_to_exercism_dir>/csharp/bob/bob.cs`.

 ## Source